 - The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
 From the display, identify either one or two file systems that meet the disk space requirements mentioned earlier in this section. - 3.
 Note the name of the mount point directory for each file system that you identified. - 4.
-Enter commands similar to the following to create the recommended subdirectories in the mount point directory that you identified and set the appropriate owner, group, and permissions on them: - # mkdir /mount_point/oradata - # chown oracle:oinstall /mount_point/oradata - # chmod 775 /mount_point/oradata
+Enter commands similar to the following to create the recommended subdirectories in the mount point directory that you identified and set the appropriate owner, group, and permissions on them:

+'''

+mkdir /mount_point/oradata

+chown oracle:oinstall /mount_point/oradata

+chmod 775 /mount_point/oradata

+'''

-7 Configuring the oracle User's Environment
+8 Configuring the oracle User's Environment

 You run Oracle Universal Installer from the oracle account.
-However, before you start Oracle Universal Installer you must configure the environment of the oracle user.
+However, before you start Oracle Universal Installer, you must configure the environment of the oracle user.
 To configure the environment, you must:

-Caution: Use shell programs supported by your operating system vendor.
+Caution: The Bash shell is not supported on HP-UX Itanium.
+Use shell programs supported by your operating system vendor.
 If you use a shell program that is not supported by your operating system, then you can encounter errors during installation.